You just clicked a link to go to another website. If you continue, you may go to a site run by someone else.

 For diabetes patients, routine access to insulin, other therapies, and medical supplies is key to managing their health.
 When finances are tight, some patients are faced with tough choices such as rationing treatment or going without.
 Concerns about continuity of therapy create an additional layer of anxiety during a time that is already stressful.

-To support patients, Medtronic is donating $1 million in products to Insulin for Life USA, a nonprofit that specializes in disaster relief and helps patients experiencing financial hardships secure the diabetes supplies they need.
+To support patients, Medtronic is donating $1 million in products to Insulin for Life USA, a nonprofit that specialises in disaster relief and helps patients experiencing financial hardships secure the diabetes supplies they need.
 Medtronic sensors, infusion sets, and other supplies will be donated to Insulin for Life who will distribute the products to patients in need.

 “Our mission is to provide insulin and disease management supplies free of charge to those with diabetes who otherwise would go without,” said Carol Atkinson, Director of Insulin for Life USA.
 “Medtronic is making it possible for us to assist a number of people who, due to COVID-19 related financial hardship, are struggling to pay for the supplies.”